mlim70/MPONC_Streamlined/README.md

 > Each region has a 'cost', ranging from 0 to 1.
 Agents are more likely to move to regions with lower cost.
 Below are changeable parameters which decide how 'cost' is calculated, changing agent behavior.
 <hr>

+### To change the below settings, simply open the 'config.py' file and edit the code at the top
+- Don't forget to save the file in your IDE before running **main.py** (ctrl+s in some IDE's)

 #### RHO_L
 - Population capacity
   - It's possible that this capacity be exceeded; however, cost is then maximized.